 Note: All of the Institute’s contracts contain standard Commonwealth confidentiality and non-disclosure clauses of a general nature that are designed to protect the confidential information obtained or generated under the contract.
 Institute contracts are also compliant with the Privacy Act 1988 and the Australian Privacy Principles, as defined in that Act.

 SO on Entity Contracts also requires that agencies publish an estimation of the cost of complying with the Order, and the method by which the estimate is obtained.
 In relation to the current publication the cost incurred by the Institute amounts to approximately $1,000.
 This is based primarily on an estimate of staff hours spent at average hourly rates for data collection, liaison, analysis and management.
 General overhead costs are also included in this figure.

-Any enquiries should be directed to Manager, Business Capability Services area on (03) 9214 7888.
+Any enquiries should be directed to Manager, Procurement and Contracts area on (03) 9214 7888.